kennedykiley/Run3-HCAL-LLP-NTupler/README.md

 ### Variables to check before running nTupler:
 * isData: False if running signals, True if running data
-* isSignal: True if running signals, False if running data ** in particular, isSignal and isData need to be set in the file for a crab submission! (until determine how to pass via config)
+* isSignal: True if running signals, False if running data
+  * in particular, isSignal and isData need to be set in the file for a crab submission!
+  * TODO: determine how to pass via config
 * readGenVertexTime: False for LLP samples

 ## Ntuple use